 Even to this day, Harry mostly continues to bleach her hair at home.
 “I’ve always liked doing my color at home myself because I can walk around and do things,” she said.
 “I used to take a bath while I had the bleach on my head, and at the end I’d just submerge.
 It may not have been the best method, but it was expedient.
 I get very antsy in a salon chair."

 2. As a child, Debbie Harry used to daydream that her real mother was Marilyn Monroe.

 Deborah Ann Harry was adopted at 3 months old by New Jersey gift shop owners Richard and Catherine Harry.
 She learned that she was adopted at age 4, and said it gave her a sense of freedom.
-"They explained it to me in a really nice way," Harry told the Independent.
+"They explained it to me in a really nice way," Harry told the Independent in 2014.
 "It made me feel quite special somehow.
 I sometimes attribute my, uh, adventurous nature to that ...
 I have an open mind about things.
 It didn't present me with any borders.”

 3. “Blondie” was the nickname truck drivers gave Debbie Harry when they saw her sashaying along the sidewalk.